kgururaj/GenomicsDB_wiki/Using-the-variant-specific-customizations.md

     tiledb_load_csv -w <workspace> -A <array> -p <merged_sorted_csv_file> -m sorted

 Command to run if you have multiple, sorted CSV files

     tiledb_load_csv -w <workspace> -A <array> -m sorted -p <directory_containing_csv_files>

+If you are not sure whether your CSV file is sorted, simply omit the "-m sorted" argument

+    tiledb_load_csv -w <workspace> -A <array> -m sorted -p <directory_containing_csv_files>